 Aseptic meningitis, using the term to indicate that there are no cultivable organisms present, occurs in syphilis, tabes, general paralysis, superficial gummata and other tumours, insular sclerosis, chronic alcoholic meningitis, hypertrophic pachymeningitis, acute softening, some cases of herpes, etc. In these cases we may expect to find a hundred or two leucocytes-practically all of which are lymphocytes-per cubic millimetre.
-In addition there is usually a slight excess of albumin, and sugar is present, though sometimes reduced in amount.
+In addition there is usually a slight excess of albumin, and sugar is present, though usually reduced in amount.

 A slight lymphocytosis, therefore, does not in itself give a clue to the diagnosis unless it rests between two conditions, one of which causes lymphocytosis, whilst the other does not.
 Thus, if the diagnosis is either insular sclerosis or hysteria, the presence of a moderate leucocytosis tells strongly in favour of the former.
 Similarly in the differential diagnosis between tabes and peripheral neuritis, and between general paralysis and most of the diseases which it simulates.
 It is to be noted that excess of lymphocytes in the cerebro-spinal fluid is a very early and a very constant finding in these affections, and often occurs long before the diagnosis can be made by ordinary clinical methods.
 Its absence is most important as a negative test; its presence is only equally important if the diagnosis certainly lies between a disease in which this sign is present and one in which it is absent.

-Syphilis.-In syphilis without involvement of the meninges the cerebro-spinal fluid remains normal, but with the slightest involvement of these structures a lymphocytosis occurs.
+SYPHILIS.-In syphilis without involvement of the meninges the cerebro-spinal fluid remains normal, but with the slightest involvement of these structures a lymphocytosis occurs.

-Tuberculous Meningitis has been described already.
+TUBERCULOUS MENINGITIS has been described already.
 The lymphocytes may be so numerous as to make the fluid very slightly turbid as compared with pure water, and may number 10,000 per cubic millimetre.
 There is a slight excess of albumin, no sugar, and sometimes albumose is present.
 Occasionally the films show a few polynuclear cells, but they are never numerous.

-Hæmorrhage.-With a deep cerebral hæmorrhage the fluid is usually clear for two or three days, and then tinged with blood and blood pigment; the time necessary for this to occur depends on the depth of the hæmorrhage from the surface or from the cerebral ventricles.
+HÆMORRHAGE.-With a deep cerebral hæmorrhage the fluid is usually clear for two or three days, and then tinged with blood and blood pigment; the time necessary for this to occur depends on the depth of the hæmorrhage from the surface or from the cerebral ventricles.

 When you find blood in the cerebro-spinal fluid, make sure that it does not come from the parietes.
 If this is the case, it will be most abundant or limited to the commencement of the flow, and if much is present the fluid will coagulate.
-If it is due to a lesion it will be intimately mixed with the fluid, and will not coagulate.
-After blood has been present in the cerebro-spinal fluid for about two days, part of the hæmoglobin is converted into a yellow pigment; if, therefore, after centrifugalization the supernatant fluid is yellow, it indicates that the blood was actually present in the cerebro-spinal fluid whilst in the body, and that the hæmorrhage had occurred two days or more previously.
-If the supernatant fluid is colourless, the blood came from the puncture, or had only been recently effused.
+If it is due to a lesion, it will be intimately mixed with the fluid, and will not coagulate.